johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: 2
   final: true
   lyric: |
+    The foundations of everything have already begun to rot.
   commentary: |
     A miserable, droning verse crashes into an angsty chorus in this “experimental rock” track.